rafaelsetragni/awesome_notifications/README.md

 - crontabSchedule: Crontab expression as repetition rule (with seconds precision), as described in [this article](https://www.baeldung.com/cron-expressions)
 - allowWhileIdle: Determines if notification will send, even when the device is in critical situation, such as low battery.

+OBS: All dates are set to use UTC timezone.

 <br>

-## FCM data example
+## How to show Push Notifications using Firebase Cloud Messaging (FCM)

-To send a notification using Awesome Notifications and FCM Services, use only the data field as bellow:
+To send a notification using Awesome Notifications and FCM Services, you need to send a POST request to the address https://fcm.googleapis.com/fcm/send.
+Due to limitations on Notification body, you should use only the data field as bellow:

 OBS: `actionButtons` and `schedule` are **optional**